 The Company's customers are located throughout the United States of America.
-Additionally, export sales, 76% to Canada and the balance to other countries, accounted for approximately 3.2%, 2.5% and 2.0% of the Company's sales in the years ended December 31, 2022, 2021 and 2020, respectively.
-One customer accounted for 13% of the Company's sales in 2022 and 2021, and 15% of the Company's sales in 2020.
-Additionally, one customer accounted for 23% of accounts receivable at December 31, 2022, and 10% at December 31, 2021.
+Additionally, export sales, 86% to Canada and the balance to other countries, accounted for approximately 2.0%, 3.2% and 2.5% of the Company's sales in the years ended December 31, 2023, 2022 and 2021, respectively.
+One customer accounted for 16% of the Company's sales in 2023, and 13% of the Company's sales in 2022 and 2021.
+Additionally, one customer accounted for 11% of accounts receivable at December 31, 2023, and 23% at December 31, 2022.

 ACCOUNTS RECEIVABLE: The Company records accounts receivable at net realizable value.
-This value includes an appropriate allowance for uncollectible accounts to reflect any loss anticipated on the accounts receivable balances.
-The Company calculates this allowance based on the history of write-offs, level of past-due accounts based on the contractual terms of the receivables, and the Company's relationships with and economic status of its customers.
+This value includes an appropriate allowance for credit losses to reflect any loss anticipated on the accounts receivable balances.
+The Company calculates this allowance based on the history of write-offs, level of past-due accounts based on the contractual terms of the receivables, and adjusts for the Company's estimate of any changes of expected future economic conditions that may give rise to results that differ from past experience.